buddhist-uni/buddhist-uni.github.io/_courses/form.md

 {% include content_blurb.html category="essays" slug="true-dhamma-has-disappeared_geoff" %}
 - In addition to new relics and stories explaining them, many new teachings were also introduced.
 Today, as all the remaining traditions have picked up their fair share of shady teachers, deity cults, and doctrinal confusion, Ajahn Geoff reminds us that we have to be discerning about where we place our faith.

-<i class="fas fa-book-open"></i> <i>Aspects</i> Chapter 6: Socialization for Death
-{:.mb-0}
-- What effect does Buddhism's encouragement to reflect on death and impermanence have on how Buddhists perceive the cosmos, life, and the religion itself?

 {% include content_blurb.html category="essays" slug="pure-land_bloom" %}
 - All these factors—increased deification, a concern over death and the decline of the sasana, etc—fueled the movement towards what we now call "Pure Land" Buddhism: a next-life focused practice still very popular in East Asia today.